elzosantos/elzosantos/README.md

 - 👋 Hi, I’m Elzo Santos from Brazil
-- 👀 I’m interested in development
+- 👀 I’m interested in development and cloud
-- 🌱 I’m currently developing in Laravel, Vue and Tailwind
 - 📫 How to reach me - https://br.linkedin.com/in/elzosantos

 <!---